 The closest comparable Yeti product we can compare the Igloo IMX 70-qt cooler to is the YETI Tundra (our review here), while the YETI Roadie (review) would be the closes match to the 24-quart version of the IMX.

 Let’s start with the most obvious similarity: the T-latches.
 The ones on the Yeti tundra use a ball while the ones on the IMX use wings.

 Overall, the ball seems to make for a tighter shut, but the wings are also pretty good.

 Both coolers also have a single strong hinge at the back which, as I mentioned before, is a pretty good idea since it’s more durable.

 A major difference between these two is that the Yeti Tundra is rotomolded.
-It is, therefore, stronger, more durable, and better at ice retention.
+It is, therefore, stronger, more durable, and bear-resistant.

-That said, the 6-day ice retention of the IMX cooler is also pretty impressive, considering the fact that it is cast molded, cost much less and is over one-third lighter.
+Insulation wise, Tundra has an edge too, and its rotomolded, single-pieced body also helps in that aspect.
+That said, the 6-day ice retention of the IMX cooler is also pretty impressive, considering the fact that it is so much lighter and cost much less.

 Verdict on Igloo IMX vs Yeti Tundra

 Overall, the IMX is a great cheap alternative to Yeti, and is a great idea if you don’t mind trying something new.
+If you're looking for a lightweight cooler able to keep ice for couple of days, then this is it.
 However, we would understand if you’re a die-hard Yeti fan and want to stick to what you know.
 Yeti will always be Yeti.